Frequently Asked Questions

-Chrome users on a Mac Won't Play Live Webcasts • Safari May Need Power Saver Feature Turned Off
+Some versions of Chrome users on a Mac Won't Play Live Webcasts • Safari May Need Power Saver Feature Turned Off

-Chrome on a Mac computer does not support the live webcast format.
+Some versions of Chrome on a Mac computer do not support the live webcast format.
 Chrome users should be able to view any of the archived videos which will include the webcasts approximately 15 minutes after the live program is completed.
 Firefox and Safari on the Mac can view live webcasts.
 Safari may require you to suspend the power saver feature for plug-ins.
 If you hover over the video window, an icon should appear that will let you temporarily suspend the power saver feature for that video.
 You can also turn off the power saver feature by going to Preferences, Advanced and uncheck the "Stop Plug-ins to Save Power" checkbox.

 Are there courses that work on my phone or iPad?

 Yes.
 Virtually all the online video courses are available for mobile devices.
 Most of our Live Webcasts will be available on your iPhone or iPad (You may need to download the Mediasite app from the app store to play them).
 Android devices should be able to view them after they have been saved to Online Video format (Usually within 15 - 30 minutes after the live webcast is over).

 The Online Interactive and the Online Game courses have an app that will play those courses on your ipad.